yechielb2000/yxorp-game/attackcli/README.md

 ## 🚀 Getting Started

-You can run this also from a container named `attackcli`.
+Run this from a container named `attackcli`.
 To explore available commands:

 ```shell